 The final material consists of approximately 85% natural aggregate, and 15% biologically grown limestone.

-Instead of Portland cement, we use Biocement® to bind together loose sand and rock.
+Instead of Portland cement, we use Biocement® to bind loose sand and rock.
 Portland cement is a calcium-silicate hydrate material that originally comes from liberating carbon from limestone through intensive heating, emitting carbon dioxide as a byproduct.

 Biocement® is a reversal of this process, where carbon and calcium are combined to produce a biologically formed limestone material.
 This means that high heat and fossil fuels are not required in the process, and BioBasedTiles use carbon as a building block, just like nature!